 Have Breakfast at Kate's

-At least once while you're in Carolina Beach, start the day off right with a hot stack of pancakes from Kate’s Pancake House.
-This local favorite serves southern breakfast favorites like pancakes, waffles, French toast and more in a family-friendly setting.
+At least once during your stay in Carolina Beach, you'll have to start the day off right with a hot stack of pancakes from Kate’s Pancake House.
+This local favorite serves southern brunch favorites like pancakes and waffles in a family-friendly setting.
+Although the no-frills diner has typical breakfast plates, you'll also find fancier options like crab cake Benedict, a cajun chicken omelet, and cream cheese–stuffed french toast.

 Catching fish off an ocean pier is fun and inexpensive for kids and adults alike.
-Built in 1923, the Kure Beach Fishing Pier may be one of the oldest piers on the Atlantic coast.
-This no-alcohol-allowed pier features outstanding fishing and gives kids the chance to see miles of coastline without having to perch atop mom or dad’s shoulders.
+Built in 1923, the Kure Beach Fishing Pier is one of the oldest piers on the Atlantic coast.
+This pier features outstanding fishing and gives kids the chance to see miles of coastline without having to perch atop mom or dad’s shoulders.
 The pier also has an arcade with classic games and for the little ones who deserve a sweet treat on a hot day, ice cream is easy to find.
 You can rent a rod and reel for just $5 per person.
+There's no alcohol allowed here, so the crowd is much more family-friendly.

-Carolina Beach's family-run full-service 700-foot pier offers a small snack shop as well as a tackle shop where you can rent equipment inexpensively.
+There's also a pier in Carolina Beach: the family-run full-service 700-foot pier offers a small snack shop as well as a tackle shop where you can rent affordable equipment.

 Learn to Surf

-From April through September, Tony Silvagni Surf School runs surf camps with a 2:1 student to teacher ratio.
+From April through September, Tony Silvagni Surf School runs surf camps with a 2:1 student to teacher ratio, meaning your kids will be well supervised and get plenty of time with an instructor.
 Campers receive hours of professional surf instruction and learn about water safety and surfing etiquette.

 Visit a Civil War Fort

-During the Civil War, the Confederacy built what was to become the largest and most important fort in the South and two major battles were fought here.
-You'll find a fully functional replica of a seacoast cannon and can take a quarter-mile walking loop to encounter underground bunkers.
+During the Civil War, the Confederacy built Fort Fisher in Kure Beach, which would become the largest and most important fort in the South.
+Two major battles were fought here: appropriately named the First and Second Battles of Fort Fisher.
+You'll find a fully functional replica of a seacoast cannon at the fort today, and you can take a quarter-mile walking loop to encounter underground bunkers.

 Catch an Outdoor Movie

-For a fun way to get around, Wheel Fun Rentals offers surreys, mountain bikes, beach cruisers, tandems, as well as choppers, quad sports, and deuce coupes.
+For a fun way to get around, Wheel Fun Rentals in Carolina Beach offers surreys, mountain bikes, beach cruisers, tandems, as well as choppers, quad sports, and deuce coupes.

 Try a Britt's Donut

-With more than 4,000 flavors of homemade ice cream, Squigley's is a legendary must-stop on any family beach getaway.
-A “squigley” is soft serve style ice cream blended with a variety of mix-ins.
+With more than 4,000 flavors of homemade ice cream, Squigley's is a legendary must-stop on any family beach getaway to Carolina Beach.
+A “squigley” is soft-serve ice cream blended with a variety of mix-ins.
 Kids can pick from a wide selection of flavors and ingredients to invent their own unique squigley creation.
-Open Easter to Halloween.